akb825/DeepSea/README.md

 	DeepSea/build$ ctest

-> **Note:** When building on Linux, the freetype and harfbuzz libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
+> **Note:** When building on Linux, the freetype harfbuzz, and SDL libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
 The development packages for these libraries must be installed when building DeepSea.
-In the case of Ubuntu, the `libfreetype6-dev` and `harfbuzz-dev` should be installed.
+In the case of Ubuntu, the `libfreetype6-dev`, `harfbuzz-dev`, and `libsdl2-dev` should be installed.

 ## macOS